airalab/devcon5/README.md

 ![Robonomics dapp section lighthouse devcon50](https://github.com/airalab/devcon5/raw/master/pic/step-4.png)

-5. Go to [the statistics dapp](http://devcon5.robonomics.network) from step 1 and copy "The program's model" associated with the selected type of work for your lunar worker (--construction | --life | --brewery).
+5. Go to [The Moon base statistics](http://devcon5.robonomics.network) from step 1 and copy "The program's model" associated with the selected type of work for your lunar worker (--construction | --life | --brewery).

 !["The program's model" associated with the selected type of work](https://github.com/airalab/devcon5/raw/master/pic/step-5.png)